tonytvo/blog-generator/content/blog/value-investing-summary/index.md

     - https://www.buffettsbooks.com/how-to-invest-in-stocks/intermediate-course/lesson-16/
   - the intrinsic value of callable preferred stock
     - https://www.buffettsbooks.com/how-to-invest-in-stocks/intermediate-course/lesson-23/

+# funny stock market terms
+- bull market: a random market movement causing an investor to mistake himself for a financial genius
+- bear market: a 6-18 month period when the kids get no allowance, the wife gets no jewelry, and the husband gets no "love"
+- value investing: the art of buying low and selling lower.
+- P/E ratio: the percentage of investors wetting their pants as the market keeps crashing
+- standard & poor: your life in a nutshell.
+- stock analyst: idiot who just downgraded your stock
+- stock split: when your ex-wife and her lawyer split your assets equally between themselves
+- market correction: the day after you buy stocks
+- cash flow: the movement your money makes as it disappears down the toilet
+- ebitda: earnings before I tell the dump auditor

 # Interpretation of Financial Statements
 - [interpretation of financial statements summary](/financial-statement-analysis)